pmndrs/gltfjsx/readme.md

 # ⚠️ Notes

-Currently this tool seems to have problems with GLTF's that have external resources (like textures).
-Just route them through gltf-pipeline before using gltfjsx.
+Currently this tool seems to have problems with gltf's that have external resources (like textures).
+Just route them through gltf-pipeline before using gltfjsx, this will create a combined binary without externals.
+Use this binary as input for gltfjsx and it should be fine.

 ```
 npx gltf-pipeline -i model.gltf -o model.glb